cloudposse/atmos/website/docs/integrations/atlantis.md

 For the first commit, the command assumes that the current repo root is a Git checkout.
 An error will be thrown if the current repo is not a Git repository (the `.git` folder does not exist or is configured incorrectly).

-The second commit is specified on the command line by using the `--ref` ([Git References](https://git-scm.com/book/en/v2/Git-Internals-Git-References)) or `--sha` (commit SHA) flags.
+The second commit can be specified on the command line by using the `--ref` ([Git References](https://git-scm.com/book/en/v2/Git-Internals-Git-References)) or `--sha` (commit SHA) flags.

 Either `--ref` or `--sha` should be used.
 If both flags are provided at the same time, the command will first clone the remote branch pointed to by the `--ref` flag and then checkout the Git commit pointed to by the `--sha` flag (`--sha` flag overrides `--ref` flag).

-If the flags are not provided, the `ref` will be set automatically to the reference to the default branch (e.g. `main`) and the commit SHA will point to the `HEAD` of the branch.
+__NOTE:__ If the flags are not provided, the `ref` will be set automatically to the reference to the default branch (e.g. `main`) and the commit SHA will point to the `HEAD` of the branch.

-Note that if you specify the `--repo-path` flag with the path to the already cloned repository, the command will not clone the target repository, but instead will use the already cloned one to compare the current branch with.
+If you specify the `--repo-path` flag with the path to the already cloned repository, the command will not clone the target repository, but instead will use the already cloned one to compare the current branch with.
 In this case, the `--ref`, `--sha`, `--ssh-key` and `--ssh-key-password` flags are not used, and an error will be thrown if the `--repo-path` flag and any of the `--ref`, `--sha`, `--ssh-key` or `--ssh-key-password` flags are provided at the same time.